sylhare/JChess/README.md

 Checkout for more documentation for the game in [docs](/docs)!

-## Query the springboot
+## Query the API

-To check the springboot, you can use curl:
+To check the jchess api locally, you can use curl:

 ```bash
 curl -vvv -i -X GET localhost:8081